mstksg/phys108L/src/lab08.md

 In the last lab's procedure, we tested the idea that *straws* are ohmic
 devices: the current flow through them is directly proportional to the pressure you apply on one end.
 We even directly calculated the resistance $R$ of three different types of straw: small, large, and clogged.

-Hopefully from that you were able to "feel" the idea of resistance and what it really "means".
-It's not just something you can check with a multimeter and read off...it's a *proportionality constant* that reflects a real physical process you can experience.
+From it, hopefully you were able to appreciate that $R$ is more than just something you can check with a multimeter and read off...it's a *proportionality constant* that reflects a real physical process you can experience.

 In this week's lab, we are going to continue our straw resistance experiments by trying to see what happens to resistors if we *combine* them together.